OpsMx/standard-isd-gitops/README.md

 - `kubectl -n opsmx-isd create secret generic keystorepassword --from-literal keystorepassword=changeit`

 ## Start the installation
-*The installation is done by a kubenetes job that processes the secrets, generated YAMLs, stores them into the repo and creating the objectes in Kubernetes.*
+*The installation is done by a kubenetes job that processes the secrets, generates YAMLs, stores them into the git-repo and creats the objectes in Kubernetes.*

 9. Installation ISD by executing this command: